lykimq/LaCiteConnect/backend/README_admin.md

    - Check database connection
    - Verify schema is up to date
    - Check for existing admin users

+5. Test User Creation Issues
+   - Ensure you're in the correct directory
+   - Verify ts-node is installed
+   - Check database connection
+   - Ensure the database schema is up to date

+6. Seed Script Issues
+   - Verify all required environment variables are set
+   - Check database connection
+   - Ensure the database schema is up to date
+   - Check for existing data conflicts

 ### Getting Help
 - Contact system administrator